belledon/singularity_tutorial/README.md

 echo "Greetings, parental unit"
 ```

->Before we get into the details, I would like to emphasize that creating a new container is an iterative process.
-One goal is to try an jam as much of the setup as possible into the definition file.
+>Before we get into the details, I would like to emphasize that creating a new container is an iterative process as you may not know what all of the dependencies are when first starting out.
+Try an jam as much of the setup as possible into the definition file.
 This not only goes in line with Singularity's principle on reproducability but can also save you **allot** of time in case you need to remake your container (which you will).
 So as you mold you computational child, remember to update the definition file regularly.

 #### Bootstrap mode and source
 Time to break it down, in order of importance rather than appearance in the boostrap file.
 The first section is the header: